vecna/trackmap/README.md

 and give to you the address of the Tor hidden service pointing to the SSH port of the virtual machine.

-If you share the hidden service with us, we can perform the tests from your network location.

-If you are interested to run by yourself, just use **vagrant ssh** command, stop tor, and use the script:

-    ./perform_analysis.py verified_media/NAME_OF_YOUR_COUNTRY

-The operation performed by the script (is the only thing we're gonna to execute, if you tell us the hidden service of your box, and then we will tell to you when the tests are finished so you can turn off the virtual box), are:
+We're gonna to run only the defined script, but almost in the case of new tests available, we can just ask to you to type again **vagrant up**.

+## The operation performed by the script (perform\_analisys.py)

-  * Perform an HTTP connection (using phantomjs) to every news media under analysis
+  * an HTTP connection (using phantomjs) to every news media under analysis
   * Collect all the URL included as third party (trackers, ADS, social)
+  * Collect <object> elements to compare flash injections
   * Perform traceroute for every included URL
   * GeoIP conversion from every IP included.

 This permit to show, from a news media, all the nations capable to know that a specific users is visiting.

+## Why care about these results ?

 This has been done by the NSA, intercepting the advertising network of Angry Birds game.
 Angry Birds was the most deployed game, but was still an option for a